 Some of them refuse to say this in public because they think it isn’t a manly thing to do.
 Others play it down or don’t admit just how much it really bothers them.
 Still others hide it behind their antics and chest-thumping bravado.
 Regardless, they all try to find ways to conquer their fear and fight to the best of their abilities.

 With this article, I want to give you some tools to help you with your own quest for controlling your fear.
 The things I mentioned here have worked for me personally as well as for my students and clients.
-I stand behind them all the way.
-But I repeat, you’ll have to find what works for you, usually by trial and error.
+But I repeat, you have to find what works for you, usually by trial and error.
 That alone takes a lot of work and once you figure out what you need, you have even more work to do.

 I wish there were a shortcut but I don’t believe there is one.
 The only thing I can offer here is that the alternative to all that work is a lifetime of being dominated by your fear.
 That’s not going to help you as a fighter.
 On the contrary, it’ll make sure you never compete at 100% of your potential.
 It’s also a lousy way to live your life.